comprna/ISOTOPE/README.md

 - **--temp**: Remove temporary files

 - **-c**  | **--cluster**: If activated, ISOTOPE will parallelize the execution if the software is executed on a slurm cluster.
-Default: False.
+Default: False (it will run locally).

 - **-h**  | **--help**: display the help message describing the different parameters

 ### Part2:

 From all significant introns according to the previous test, ISOTOPE will evaluate if they would drive new open reading frames by comparing against the canonical associated transcript (IR_ORF_filtered_peptide_change.tab).
 For all those introns giving rise to a new open reading frame and not likely to be degraded by nonsense-mediated decay pathway, using NetMHC (https://services.healthtech.dtu.dk/service.php?NetMHC-4.0) and NetMHCpan (https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) we evaluate the likelihood that the translated peptides could generate epitopes bound by MHC complex.
-Again, this step is computationally intensive and has been parallelized.
+Again, this step is computationally intensive and has been parallelized (see option **--cluster**).
 When all jobs have finished, we can proceed with the last part3:

 ```
 python "${ISOTOPE_path}"/IR_ISOTOPE_part2.py --transcript /projects_rg/SCLC_cohorts/Smart/Salmon/iso_tpm.txt --gtf "${data_path}"/annotation/Homo_sapiens.GRCh37.75.gtf -genome /genomics/users/juanluis/Software/MoSEA-master/test_files/genome/hg19.fa -mosea /users/genomics/juanluis/Software/MoSEA --mxfinder /users/genomics/juanluis/Software/MxFinder -o "${output_path}" --HLAclass "${data_path}"/annotation/PHLAT_summary_ClassI.out --HLAtypes "${data_path}"/annotation/NetMHC-4.0_HLA_types_accepted.tab --HLAtypespan "${data_path}"/annotation/NetMHCpan-4.0_HLA_types_accepted.tab --netMHC /genomics/users/juanluis/Software/netMHC-4.0/netMHC --netMHCpan /genomics/users/juanluis/Software/netMHCpan-4.0/netMHCpan --username juanluis --tumor_specific